setms/book/docs/design/analysis.md

 Architecting consists of the following activities:

-1. Divide the application into components based on requirements.
+1. Divide the system into subsystemss based on requirements.
-2. Group functional requirements and assign the groups to components.
+2. Group functional requirements and assign the groups to subsystems.
-3. Divide components into standard components to acquire (like databases) and custom components to build.
+3. Divide subsystems into standard subsystems to acquire (like databases) and custom subsystems to build.
-4. Select existing implementations for standard components.
+4. Select existing implementations for standard subsystems.
-5. Decide how components interact.
+5. Decide how subsystems interact.
-6. Select technologies to implement custom components and their interfaces.
+6. Select technologies to implement custom subsystems and their interfaces.

 ```dot process
 digraph architecting {